bulletphysics/bullet3/Extras/PhysicsEffects/README_Android.txt

-This file set contains new files, and changes to existing files, that will enable PhysicsEffects and several sample apps to be built and run on Android devices.
+PhysicsEffects can be built and run on Android devices.
 The Android projects are a mix of Java and C++ code.
 The code has been tested using Android NDK r5c.
 Build files are provided for the NDK and ANT.
 Here are some instructions on how to update the baseline PhysicsEffects branch of Bullet to support Android using the provided